tyrellt/DC_Motor_Control/README.md

 Closed loop PID position control is performed at 200 Hz using the encoder feedback.
 The encoder value is read from the encoder chip using SPI.

 A MATLAB client with a simple UI is used to talk to the PIC via UART.
 The client also handles trajectory generation and plotting of data.

+A demo video titled demo.mp4 has been uploaded to this repo.